unytics/airbyte_serverless/README.md

 ## Keep in touch 🧑‍💻

-[Join our Slack](https://join.slack.com/t/unytics/shared_invite/zt-1gbv491mu-cs03EJbQ1fsHdQMcFN7E1Q) for any question, to get help for getting started, to speak about a bug, to suggest improvements
+[Join our Slack](https://join.slack.com/t/unytics/shared_invite/zt-1gbv491mu-cs03EJbQ1fsHdQMcFN7E1Q) for any question, to get help for getting started, to speak about a bug, to suggest improvements, or simply if you want to chat 🙂.

 <br>